 Sustainability Metrics and Executive Compensation

 Shareholder proposals requesting a report on sustainability metrics and executive compensation.
-Based on the Governance Rating score: FOR when the Company receives one of the lowest two scores on the Governance Rating; AGAINST otherwise.
+Based on the overall Governance Score: FOR when the Company receives one of the lowest two scores: AGAINST otherwise.

 Deduct Impact of Stock Buybacks from Executive Pay